 A 1-qt. mason jar with lid

 Put the elderberries and water in a pot and heat until boiling.
-Once it boils let it cook for 3 minutes.
-Turn off the heat and let it steep for 15 minutes in the pot.
+Once it boils leave it on low heat for 30 minutes.
+Turn off the heat and let it steep until cool in the pot.
+To make this easy, I created a Elderberry Syrup Kit, that contains all the herbs you'll need.

 Strain the liquid and pour into the mason jar.
 Let the liquid sit until completely cooled and then stir in the raw honey.
 To make it a thicker syrup, use equal parts honey to elderberry juice.
 Store in the refrigerator.